spsphulse/My-Portfolio/_posts/2021-03-28-scraping-the-louvre-in-one-line-of-code.md

 Now I have a couple of jobs in front of me.
 Those can be broken down as:

-1.Creating a sequence of URLs I want to try downloading from 1 to 400,000(my supposed upper bound) 2.Dowloading a URL and naming the corresponding zipped file 3.A way to parallelize so I can try 100s of downloads at single instant of time.
+1. Creating a sequence of URLs I want to try downloading from 1 to 400,000(my supposed upper bound)
+2. Dowloading a URL and naming the corresponding zipped file
+3. A way to parallelize so I can try 100s of downloads at single instant of time.
 Essentially a 100X speedup against a normal sequential download over a list of given urls.

 Every single one of these mini-tasks fall within the realm of Unix and it's pipe-able philosophy.
 Time to whip out Ubuntu.
 There are number of ways to get the expected results(ie downloading entire Louvre library) here.
 But I'll mention the three most relevant(that I felt & ended up using)in order below.

-1.Creating a sequence of URLs I want to try downloading from 1 to 400,000(my supposed upper bound) : **SEQ** 2.Dowloading a URL and naming the corresponding zipped file: **WGET** 3.A way to parallelize so I can try 100s of downloads at single instant of time.
+1. Creating a sequence of URLs I want to try downloading from 1 to 400,000(my supposed upper bound) : **SEQ**
+2. Dowloading a URL and naming the corresponding zipped file: **WGET**
+3. A way to parallelize so I can try 100s of downloads at single instant of time.
 Essentially a 100X speedup against a normal sequential download over a list of given urls : **GNU-PARALLEL**

 ## TLDR:
 If you haven't already dozed off in the build-up itself :) it's time to create that single line of code/command